-Congress Working Committee passes resolution to make Rahul Gandhi next party president
+Congress’ schedule for presidential election is out, Rahul Gandhi might contest unopposed

-If he is the only candidate in the fray for the election, the party will announce his victory on December 5.
+The Congress Working Committee on Monday announced the schedule for the election of a new party president.
+Voting for the party’s presidential poll will take place on December 16, and votes will be counted on December 19.

-The Congress Working Committee on Monday passed a resolution to make Rahul Gandhi the next party president, ANI reported.
-Gandhi is currently the party’s vice president.
+Party Vice President Rahul Gandhi is expected to be the only candidate in the fray.

-Voting for the party’s presidential election will take place on December 16.
 The notification would be issued on December 1, and nominations can be filed on December 4.
-If Rahul Gandhi is the only candidate in the fray, Congress will announce his victory on December 5, the day of scrutiny of candidates’ nominations.
+If Rahul Gandhi is the only candidate contesting, Congress will announce his victory on December 5, the day of scrutiny of candidates’ nominations.

 Party President Sonia Gandhi had called for a meeting on Saturday to approve the schedule of Congress’ presidential election.
 Sonia Gandhi has been the party’s longest-serving president and has led it to two consecutive general election victories, in 2004 and 2009.